juuliasantala/prog_training/4/README.md

 **Reading material:**
 - DevNet: [Introduction to Ansible](https://developer.cisco.com/learning/modules/sdx-ansible-intro)
 - DevNet: [Cisco DNA Center API overview](https://developer.cisco.com/learning/devnet-express/dnav4-track/dnav4-intro-dnac/dne-dnac-api-overview/step/1)
+- Documentation: [Requests Python Library](https://requests.readthedocs.io/en/master/) --> check Quickstart to understand better what you can do with the library.
+Check also API reference for more detailed information, so that you know where to go if you need to learn something specific of this library.

 **Additional reading material if you are interested in more APIs**